MeMstudios/lampros-support/README.md

 running `go build` should require you to setup Google OAuth for the gmail library.
 (Follow the instructions from the command line.)
 [this may help](https://developers.google.com/gmail/api/auth/web-server)
-the credentials.json and token.json will need to be uploaded with the binary
+the credentials.json and token.json will need to be uploaded with the binary These are referenced by their full path on the server.

 Emails
 ---